Lundalogik/LimeBootstrapAppStore/newscarousel/README.md

 News Carousel
 =========

-Your own info channel witthin LIME Pro.
+Your own info channel within LIME Pro.

 Info
 ----

-This app shows a carousel of brief information for the LIME Users.
-The app could, for example, be used to:
+This app shows a carousel of brief information for the LIME users.
+The app can, for example, be used to:

-* Inform that LIME Pro will be upgraded on friday between 13-16.
+* Inform that LIME Pro will be upgraded on Friday between 1pm and 4pm.
-* Give LIME Pro tip and trick of the week.
+* Give LIME Pro tip-and-trick of the week.
-* Remind everyone of friday's after work.
+* Remind everyone of Friday's After Work.

 It's an easy and visual way to communicate LIME Pro related things within LIME Pro.